Ellwood Walter: Ellwood Walter - New Haven to Port Royal

 On January 1, 1862, the Connecticut First Battery of Artillery was under orders to travel to Port Royal, South Carolina on the Ellwood Walter at the time of the Civil War.
 Captain Chadwick (see above ship registrations) was chartered to take the Battery to Portal Royal to go to the front lines.
 This account was written in the book History of the First Light Battery Connecticut Volunteers, 1861-1865: "A large packet ship of the Black Ball line, the Ellwood Walter, Capt.
 Chadwick, of Lyme, had been chartered to take the Battery to Port Royal, South Carolina.
 There was much to be done before the ship was ready for the troops.
-Berths had to built, stalls made between decks, and guns and ammunition loaded."
+Berths had to be built, stalls made between decks, and guns and ammunition loaded."